Shot_Free_In_Montana - Vaccination Information

 For violating a rule of the local health board.

 50-2-124.
 Penalties for violations.
 (1) A person who does not comply with rules adopted by a local board is guilty of a misdemeanor.
-On conviction, he shall be fined not less than $10 or more than $200.
+On conviction, the person shall be fined not less than $10 or more than $200.

-(2) Except as provided in subsection (1) of this section and 50-2-123, a person who violates the provisions of this chapter or rules adopted by the department under the provisions of this chapter is guilty of a misdemeanor.
-On conviction, he shall be fined not less than $10 or more than $500, imprisoned for not more than 90 days, or both.
+(2) Except as provided in 50-2-123 and subsection (1) of this section, a person who violates the provisions of this chapter or rules adopted by the department under the provisions of this chapter is guilty of a misdemeanor.
+On conviction, the person shall be fined not less than $10 or more than $500 or be imprisoned for not more than 90 days, or both.

 (3) Each day of violation constitutes a separate offense.

-(4) Fines, except justice's court fines, shall be paid to the county treasurer of the county in which the violation occurs.
+(4) Fines, except justice's court fines, must be paid to the county treasurer of the county in which the violation occurs.

 50-19-203.
-Metabolic tests.
-(1) A person in charge of a facility wherein a child is born or wherein a newborn infant is cared for or a person responsible for the registration of birth of an infant shall ensure each infant is administered tests designed to detect inborn metabolic errors as shall be required to be administered under rules adopted by the department.
+Newborn screening and followup for metabolic and genetic disorders.
+(1) A person in charge of a facility in which a child is born or a facility in which a newborn is provided care or a person responsible for the registration of the birth of a newborn shall ensure that each newborn is administered tests designed to detect inborn metabolic and genetic disorders as required under rules adopted by the department.

-(2) The tests shall be done by an approved laboratory.
-An approved laboratory shall be the laboratory of the department or a laboratory approved by the department.
+(2) The tests must be done by an approved laboratory.
+An approved laboratory must be the laboratory of the department or a laboratory approved by the department.

 37-27-321.
 Filing of birth certificate.
 (1) When a birth occurs with a licensed direct-entry midwife in attendance, the direct-entry midwife shall prepare and file a birth certificate, as required by 50-15-221, with the department of public health and human services.